 5. Receive your admission decision.

-Once an admission decision has been made, you will receive an e-mail from the Graduate School.
+Once an admission decision has been made, you will receive an e-mail from Graduate Admissions.
 (Add "email@example.com" to your email address book or contact list.
 Don't forget to check your spam folder!)
 If you have been accepted, you will also receive an admission letter.

 6. If accepted, confirm your intent to continue at Binghamton University.

 Watson College students do not need to pay the $100 deposit fee to confirm enrollment.